Diary of a Quilter - a quilt blog

 I have been a collector of vintage cotton-poly sheets for years now and have made multiple quilts from these vintage linens.

-This is my most recent vintage sheet patchwork quilt and it's become a favorite napping quilt because it's SO soft.
+This is my most recent vintage sheet patchwork quilt.
+It's become a favorite napping quilt because it's SO soft.
 And because its made from cotton/poly blends it's super durable too.

-I found all of these sheets at local thrift shops over the years.
+I simply cut 6" patchwork squares from sheets that I found at local thrift shops over the years.
 Thrifted sheets also make great and often durable quilt backings.

 If you love the look of these vintage linens, but don't have time or good thrift stores near you, or you just want to find a little more variety of prints to use with the ones you've already got: you can find vintage sheets on Etsy that others have rescued.